oliverSCZ/my-portfolio/README.md

 ![screenshot](./app_screenshot.png)

-Setup and mobile version skeletons.
+Setup and mobile version of my portfolio.

 ## Built With